alnibl/Car_removal/README.md

-# car_removal

-The neural network removes the car
+# The neural network removes the car

 ## Installation libraries